yasirbhutta/yasirbhutta.github.io/python/docs/basics.md

 **Python**

 1. **What is Python?**
       - A) A type of snake
       - B) A high-level programming language
       - C) A web browser
       - D) An operating system

    **Answer: B) A high-level programming language**

 2. **Which of the following is a popular Integrated Development Environment (IDE) for Python?**
       - A) Visual Studio Code
       - B) Microsoft Word
       - C) Adobe Photoshop
       - D) Google Chrome

    **Answer: A) Visual Studio Code**

-3. **Which tool is used for managing and installing Python packages?**
+3. **Which tool is used for managing and installing Python packages?** [Python Quiz #53]
       - A) pip
       - B) npm
       - C) yarn
       - D) gem

    **Answer: A) pip**

 4. **What does IDE stand for in the context of Python programming?**
       - A) Integrated Development Environment
       - B) Integrated Data Environment
       - C) Internal Development Engine
       - D) Internet Development Environment

    **Answer: A) Integrated Development Environment**

 5. **What is the purpose of virtual environments in Python?**
       - A) To provide a web-based interface for Python development
       - B) To create isolated environments for different Python projects
       - C) To compile Python code into machine code
       - D) To improve the speed of Python code execution

    **Answer: B) To create isolated environments for different Python projects**

 6. **Which tool is used for version control in Python projects?**
       - A) Git
       - B) Docker
       - C) Kubernetes
       - D) Jenkins

    **Answer: A) Git**

-7. **Which of the following is the correct extension of the Python file?**
+7. **Which of the following is the correct extension of the Python file?** [Python Quiz #51]

       - A) .python
       - B) .pl
       - C) .p
       - D)  .py

-1. **What is Jupyter Notebook primarily used for in the Python ecosystem?**
+8. **What is Jupyter Notebook primarily used for in the Python ecosystem?** [Python Quiz #54]
       - A) Web development
       - B) Writing and sharing code, visualizations, and text
       - C) Game development
       - D) Mobile app development

    **Answer: B) Writing and sharing code, visualizations, and text**

-2. **Who created Python and in which year?** [1]
+9. **Who created Python and in which year?** [1]
       - A) James Gosling in 1995
       - B) Guido van Rossum in 1991
       - C) Bjarne Stroustrup in 1983
       - D) Dennis Ritchie in 1972

    **Answer: B) Guido van Rossum in 1991**

-3.  **Which of the following features is a key characteristic of Python?**
+10. **Which of the following features is a key characteristic of Python?** [Python Quiz #52]
       - A) Statically typed
       - B) Compiled language
       - C) Interpreted language
       - D) Requires manual memory management

-   **Answer: C) Interpreted language**

-4.  **What is the purpose of the virtual environment tool in Python?**
+11. **What is the purpose of the virtual environment tool in Python?**
       - A) To create virtual machines
       - B) To manage and isolate project-specific dependencies
       - C) To design virtual reality experiences
       - D) To develop mobile applications

    **Answer: B) To manage and isolate project-specific dependencies**

-5.  **What is the Python Package Index (PyPI)?**
+12. **What is the Python Package Index (PyPI)?**
       - A) A text editor for Python
       - B) A library for machine learning
       - C) A repository of software for the Python programming language
       - D) An IDE for Python development

    **Answer: C) A repository of software for the Python programming language**

-6.  **What is `pip` in Python?**
+13. **What is `pip` in Python?**
       - A) A text editor
       - B) A package installer
       - C) A version control system
       - D) A web framework

    **Answer: B) A package installer**

-7.  **Which tool is commonly used for creating virtual environments in Python?**
+14. **Which tool is commonly used for creating virtual environments in Python?**
       - A) npm
       - B) pip
       - C) venv
       - D) docker

    **Answer: C) venv**

-8.  **Which Integrated Development Environment (IDE) is specifically designed for Python development?**
+15. **Which Integrated Development Environment (IDE) is specifically designed for Python development?** [Python Quiz #54]
       - A) Visual Studio
       - B) IntelliJ IDEA
       - C) PyCharm
       - D) Eclipse

    **Answer: C) PyCharm**

-9.  **Which of the following is true about Python?**
+16. **Which of the following is true about Python?**
       - A) Python is a compiled language
       - B) Python is a low-level programming language
       - C) Python supports object-oriented programming
       - D) Python does not support modules

    **Answer: C) Python supports object-oriented programming**

-10. **Which of the following is NOT a feature of Python?**
+17. **Which of the following is NOT a feature of Python?**
       - A) Interpreted language
       - B) Compiled language
       - C) High-level language
       - D) Object-oriented language

    **Answer: B) Compiled language**